 Prolonged antibiotic therapy is usually required, and the prognosis is excellent.
 With improved oral hygiene, availability of antibiotics, and improved surgical techniques the outcome and mortality has improved.
-For extensive and complicated disease, antibiotic and surgical treatment is required.
+For extensive and complicated disease, antibiotics and surgical treatment are required.
 In these cases, morbidity is high, and death may occur.

 Most patients need central catheters for prolonged intravenous (IV) antibiotics as outpatients.
 Repeat imaging is required to determine if the infection is resolving.
 The prognosis for most patients is good, but extensive scarring may be the result.

-Keeping good oral hygiene and limiting alcohol may limit cervicofacial, pulmonary, and central nervous system (CNS) actinomycosis.
+Good oral hygiene and limitation of alcohol may limit cervicofacial, pulmonary, and central nervous system (CNS) actinomycosis.
 In women, changing the IUD device every 5 years prevents the actinomycosis infection.
-It has no racial predilection.
-It is not contagious.

 Actinomycosis infections are not common but when they do occur, they are usually serious.
-The organism can infect almost any organ; thus actinomycosis is best managed by a multidisciplinary team that includes an infectious disease consult, intensivist, general surgeon, endocrinologist, an internist, and a specialty trained infectious disease pharmacist.
-These patients need close monitoring by nurses because the infection can rapidly prove fatal, in immunocompromised hosts or diabetics.
-Pharmacist should assist with the coordination of antibacterial treatment and help the team avoid drug-drug interactions, monitor for drug therapy complications, and assist in educating the patient and family on medication compliance.
+The organism can infect almost any organ; thus actinomycosis is best managed by an interdisciplinary team that includes an infectious disease consult, intensivist, general surgeon, endocrinologist, an internist, and a specialty trained infectious disease pharmacist.
+These patients need close monitoring by nurses because the infection can rapidly prove fatal in immunocompromised hosts or diabetics.
+Pharmacists should assist with the coordination of antibacterial treatment and help the team avoid drug-drug interactions, monitor for drug therapy complications, and assist in educating the patient and family on medication compliance.
 The outcomes depend on the site of infection, its severity, patient immune status, and other comorbidities.
-In healthy people, the infection can be treated with a very low morbidity and mortality.
+In healthy people, the infection has low morbidity and mortality if treated.